lframosferreira/conways-game-of-life/README.md

-Implementation of COnway's game of liofe in ncurses
+Implementation of Conway's game of life in ncurses